 - It is available for sale to non-Venezuela citizens provided they pay in Euros, Yuan, Rubles and Turkish Lira;

-- Venezuela claims it has already sold over $5 billion Petro coins to people in over 127 countries but its unclear how anyone will be able to hold them or cash out with sanctions in place.
-It also means that such sales were OTC which is problematic because in Vancouver where NEM can apparently be traded OTC to buy the Petro ICO, OTC trades occur without visibility between an exchange and a party, or as between two parties.
+- Venezuela claims it has already sold over $5 billion worth of Petro coins to people in over 127 countries but it’s unclear how anyone will be able to hold them or cash out with sanctions in place.
+It also means that such sales were OTC which is problematic because OTC trades occur without visibility.

 The official website for the Petro ICO is here.